Meet Our Music Instructors

 Discover your relationship with music.

-Through private music lessons, group classes, summer camps or early education, begin your journey today.
+Through private music lessons, group classes, or early education music classes, begin your journey today.
 Inquire about your first lesson or joining a class.
 We are proud to serve Eugene, Springfield and Lane County.